DataDog/integrations-core/kafka_consumer/README.md

-# kafka_consumer Integration
+# Agent Check: Kafka Consumer

 # Overview

-This Agent check only collects metrics for Kafka broker offset, consumer offset, and consumer lag.
-If you want to collect many more Kafka metrics, see the kafka check.
+This Agent check only collects metrics for message offsets.
+If you want to collect metrics about the Kafka brokers themselves, see the kafka check.

+This check fetches the highwater offsets from the Kafka brokers, consumer offsets for old-style consumers that store their offsets in zookeeper, and the calculated consumer lag (which is the difference between those two metrics).

+This check does NOT support Kafka versions > 0.8—it can't collect consumer offsets for new-style consumer groups which store their offsets in Kafka.
+If run such a version of Kafka, track [this issue on GitHub](https://github.com/DataDog/integrations-core/issues/457).

 # Installation